 Common Interreg Result Indicator (narrowed and customised for Central Baltic programme needs) - RCR 104 - Solutions taken up or up-scaled by organisations

+Measurement unit: solution

 Including 2 specific sub-components representing 2 different interventions within Programme Objective:

-1. The new practical solutions and improvements to public services (by small size projects)
+1. New practical solutions leading to improvement to public services (by small size projects)

 2. The number of new joint public services and digitalized public services (by regular projects

+in both cases attributed as „solutions“ for the purpose of indicators.

 There are 2 distinct results to be targeted within this programme objective by 2 types of projects:

+1) With regular projects with which cross-border public services and digitalization of public services should be targeted and achieved and

-11) With small projects where experience exchange and learning from each other should be accompanied with practical solution or the improvement of the public services and
+2) With small projects where experience exchange and learning from each other should be accompanied with improvement of public services or practical solution leading to improvement of public services .

-2) With regular projects with which cross-border public services and digitalization of public services should be targeted and achieved.

-„Solutions“ are defined as including: „practical solutions and improvements to public services“ and „new joint public services and digitalised public services“.

 Both types of results are counted separately but can be aggreagated to single target value.

-“Solutions” include 2 sub-components representing 2 different interventions within Programme Objective:

-1) With smaller size projects where experience exchange and learning from each other should be accompanied with practical solution or the improvement of the public services and

-2) With regular projects with which cross-border public services and digitalization of public services should be targeted and achieved.

-„Solutions“ are defined as including: „practical solutions and improvements to public services“ and „new joint public services” and “digitalised public services“.

-Both types of results are counted separately but can be aggregated to single target value.

 The improvement or new solution is achieved if it is tested/piloted or taken into use by customers (users).

 Practical solution and improvement of the public service – what specifically is improved should be defined in each project plan.